dpaquette/BugTracker.NET/Blog 2 - Evaluating the Code.md

 #Styling and Various Other Things

 The style of the website is a big outdated and could use a face lift.
-It may seem odd that we would put a styling change on the list but sometimes a slight improvment in a visual area of the program makes people forget about the problems elsewhere.
+It may seem odd that we would put a styling change on the list but sometimes a slight improvement in a visual area of the program makes people forget about the problems elsewhere.

 I once worked on a project which had a lot of problems.
 It was old code and difficult to maintain.
 People hated using it because it didn't match their needs and was slow.
 In the first new release of it I changed the background color from beige to blue.
 Nothing else.
 However for the next week I had a series of complements about how much faster and better the new version was.
 I had literally changed nothing but the color but people were so delighted to see a style change that they thought other improvements had been made.